 If you invest in quality goods at the outset, they will last you 5 to 10 years without much difficulty.
 It may seem like a steep price to pay, but it will save you money in the long run!

-14. Use deodorant cream
+14. Use Deodorant Cream

-One of the biggest sources of plastic on our lives comes in the form of roll-on deodorant.
+One of the biggest sources of plastic in our lives comes in the form of roll-on deodorant.
 They are everywhere in shops and you can easily go through over five of them during the course of a year.

 Even if you don’t use them, the most commonly used alternative is to use spray deodorant which is no better for the environment and even harder to recycle.